Best Horse Riding Hairstyles for Competition

 Since eventing competitions include multiple riding disciplines, your hairstyle may change based on the phase of the event you are riding.

-• Jumping — For jumping, keep your hair neatly tucked under your helmet with a horse-riding hair net that matches your hair color.
+• Jumping — For jumping, you can wear your hair neatly tucked under your helmet, in a low bun, or in a ponytail.

-• Dressage — For the dressage position, your hair should be concealed under your helmet with a hair net or worn in a neat bun tucked under the rear of the helmet.
+• Dressage — For the dressage position, riders typically wear their hair in their helmet or in a neat bun tucked under the rear of the helmet.

 • Cross Country — During cross country, your hair can be either tucked completely under the helmet or tied back with a single ponytail.